Trunks

 Disabling a Trunk

-To disable a trunk on all the routing rules, go to Actions and select Edit, and then remove checkmarks from all the checkboxes.
+To disable a trunk on all the routing rules, select Actions > Edit, then remove checkmarks from all the checkboxes.

 Disabling a trunk

-However, if you want to remove a trunk from a specific routing rule, go to Dialer Routes and, under Actions, click Unassign trunk from this rule.
+However, if you want to remove a trunk from a specific routing rule, go to the Dialer Routes tab and, under Actions, click Unassign trunk from this rule.